Monday, October 12, 2009

 You feel unusual tension developing in your face and body.

-Fix?
-Try to relax and practice procedures you know that relax you.
-One that I use is my ADF radio station that broadcasts 'elevator music' that I can relax to.
-Stretching is another.
-Shoulder shrugs.
-Think good thoughts.
-These may be a little "hokey" but they can work.
+• Try to relax and practice procedures you know that relax you.
+One possibility use the ADF radio station that broadcasts 'elevator music' that is relaxing.

 You feel lost, in the geographical sense.